eth-infinitism/account-abstraction/eip/EIPS/eip-aa-rules.md

 There are 3 ways to perform such an attack:

-1. Create a code that passes the initial validation, but later fails the re-validation that is performed during the bundle creation.
+1. Create a `UserOperation` that passes the initial validation, but later fails the re-validation that is performed during the bundle creation.
-2. Submit `UserOperations` that are valid in isolation during validation, but when bundled together become invalid.
+2. Submit `UserOperation`s that are valid in isolation during validation, but when bundled together become invalid.
-3. Submit valid `UserOperations` but "front-run" them by executing a state change on the network that causes them to become invalid.
+3. Submit valid `UserOperation`s but "front-run" them by executing a state change on the network that causes them to become invalid.
 The "front-run" in question must be economically viable.

 To prevent such attacks, we attempt to "sandbox" the validation code.